jipiboily/monologue/README.md

 ```ruby
 config.action_controller.perform_caching = false
 ```
-2. If you use compiled assets, I recommend you to add `gem "tinymce-rails"` to your Gemfile otherwise you might not be able to post anything.
+2. If you use compiled assets, I recommend you to add `gem "tinymce-rails"` to your Gemfile otherwise you might not be able to post an article.

 ### Note to users
 Monologue is using his own tables.
 If you want to use your own tables with monologue (for example the User table)